 The tiers are made from disassembled pallet wood.

 I’m going to roughly tell you how this was built.
 You can make this as big or small as you want– customize it to whatever suits your needs.

 Here is the base of the box.
 Simple: 4 pieces screwed together to make a box.
 Make it as big as you want.
 The base will be the biggest “tier.”

 The box was made from scrap 2×10 boards and is 2-foot wide by 4-foot long.
 He used 2 1/2 inch general purpose screws to hold the boards together.
 There are four in each end to make sure nothing wiggled loose.

-Next add the two support posts.
+Next, add the two support posts.
 Make it as tall as you like.
-Just make sure your boards are strong enough and has enough support that it won’t fall over in the wind.
-You also want to make sure your box isn’t top heavy, so keep this in mind.
+Just make sure your boards are strong enough and have enough support that they won’t fall over in the wind.
+You also want to make sure your box isn’t top-heavy, so keep this in mind.